AlexanderAlatorreGovea/web-components/README.md

     * disconnectedCallback(): Called every time the element is removed from the DOM.
 When you want to remove any event listeners.

-4. attributeChangedCallback(attributeName, oldValue, newValue): Called when an attribute is added, removed, updated, or replaced.
+    * attributeChangedCallback(attributeName, oldValue, newValue): Called when an attribute is added, removed, updated, or replaced.
 When you have a custom tag you can pass custom attributes like props.

 # Shadow DOM

+1. A web API that allows hidden DOM trees to be attached to elements in the regular DOM tree.
+This shadow DOM tree starts with a shadow root underneath which you can attach any element in the same way as the normal DOM.

+    * Shadow host: the regular DOM node that the shadow DOM is attached to.

+    * Shadow tree: the DOM tree inside the shadow DOM.

+    * Shadow boundary: the place where the shadow DOM end, and the regular DOM begins.

+    * Shadow root: the root node of the shadow tree.

+2. Allows us to encapsulate markup apart from the regular DOM.
+The styling is separate from the rest of the webpage so any global styles won't affect the shadow DOM.

+3. Create shadow DOM by using your customElement.attachShadow({ mode: open }).
+This creates the shadowRoot that we can reference and interact with.

 # HTML Templates

+* Define the encapsulated markup of our web component.

+* Template tag stores markup on a page.

+* Include both HTML and CSS template

+* Use slots to add custom text, or make the template dynamic.